epfl-ada/ada-2021-project-abracadabra/README.md

 We decided to arrange 2 minor milestones before the final deadline of the project.

-- **25th of November**: The goal would be to have achieved sentiment analysis on all quotes, having a skeleton of the webpage presenting first visualizations results and have our datasets cleaned and analyzed.
-The notebook writing should be almost finished.
+- **25th of November**: The goal would be to have achieved and studied our first model for the sentiment analysis on all quotes, having a skeleton of the webpage presenting first visualizations results and have our datasets cleaned and analyzed.

 - **10th of December**: This is a milestone where our project should be almost completed.
 We should have a webpage with the wanted visualizations.
-The mathematical analysis should be completed.
-The notebook should also be finalized.
+The notebook should be finalized, meaning that our sentiment analysis model has to be defined and that we are able to answer general concepts of our research questions.

 - **17th of December**: Final deadline milestone.
 We will need to finish the webpage, tweak the last visualizations details, update and finalize the readme (add the collaboration of each member for example), complete the webpage project description.
 Solve remaining problems.